stanton26/AppDefense/_posts/2018-03-22-workshop-manual.md

 We will be setting up a IPSEC VPN connection between your VPC and the VPC of the person you were paired with.

 1. Go back to the **VMware Cloud on AWS** tab.
-2. In the main SDDC windows, click onView DetailsView Details
+2. In the main SDDC windows, click on **View Details**
-3. Then click on the "Network" menu In the Management Gateway box, make a note of thePublic IPPublic IPand theInfrastructure SubnetInfrastructure Subnet CIDR Scroll down a little to get to the Management Gateway setting
+3. Then click on the **Network** menu In the Management Gateway box, make a note of the Public IP and the Infrastructure Subnet CIDR, Scroll down a little to get to the Management Gateway setting
-4. Click the drop down arrow to open theIPsec VPNsIPsec VPNssection
+4. Click the drop down arrow to open the **IPsec VPNs** section
-5. Click on ADD VPNADD VPN
+5. Click on **ADD VPN**

 Fill in the following information
 6. Student ## MGMT GW : Put the student number of the person you were paired with.
-7. The Public IP address of the person you were paired with
+7. The **Public IP address** of the person you were paired with
-8. The Infrastructure IP CIDR of the person you were paired with
+8. The **Infrastructure IP CIDR** of the person you were paired with
-9. Pre-shared key isVMware1!VMware1!
+9. Pre-shared key is **VMware1!**
-10. Click on Save.
+10. Click on **Save**.

-When both you and the person you were paired with have completed these steps you should see the status turn toConnectedConnected
+When both you and the person you were paired with have completed these steps you should see the status turn to Connected

 There will be a need to setup a second VPN to our Host infrastructure for this setup to work.
 This is not normally needed when setting up your on-premises environment but it's needed for the special setup done for this workshop.

-1. Make sure the drop down is opened, if not click it under "Management Gateway"
+1. Make sure the drop down is opened, if not click it under **Management Gateway**
-2. Click on "Add VPN"
+2. Click on **Add VPN**

     Fill in the following information
-3. Name this VPN "Student# to Host" where # is your student number
+3. Name this VPN **Student# to Host** (where # is your student number)
-4. Enter "54.70.191.234" for the Remote Gateway Public IP
+4. Enter **54.70.191.234** for the Remote Gateway Public IP
-5. Enter "192.168.30.0/24" under Remote Networks
+5. Enter **192.168.30.0/24** under Remote Networks
-6. Pre-shared key isVMware1!VMware1!
+6. Pre-shared key is **VMware1!**
-7. Click on Save.
+7. Click on **Save**.

-Prepare and Pair Site RecoveryPrepare and Pair Site Recovery
+#### Prepare and Pair Site Recovery

-Firewall Rules for Site RecoveryFirewall Rules for Site Recovery
+Firewall Rules for Site Recovery

 If you still have your OAuth Token from the Powershell module, you are free to use it, otherwise, follow the following instructions to obtain a new one.

-1. Click on the drop down next to your Name/Org ID
+1. Click on the drop down next to your **Name/Org ID**
-2. Click on OAuth Refresh Token
+2. Click on **OAuth Refresh Token**

 Now we create a refresh token for your ID tied to this Org